OpenAtom-Linyaps/linyaps-doc/docs/en/guide/ll-builder/github.md

-# Ci-Cd build with github
+# App to store

-## Process
+## Main process

-- Submit a pull request to the [https://github.com/linuxdeepin/linglong-hub](https://github.com/linuxdeepin/linglong-hub) repository.
+- Create a Linglong project and use ll-builder to build a Linglong app locally.

-- The github pull request will be synchronized to the intranet gitLab through action, and then trigger the build process.
+- Submit a pull request to the [https://github.com/linuxdeepin/linglong-hub](https://github.com/linuxdeepin/linglong-hub) project.

-- After the application is built successfully, the application will be automatically pushed to the Linglong test warehouse.
+- After the project maintainer approves the content, the build process is triggered.
+After the build is successful, the content will be submitted to the test environment, and the github action can obtain the build log and status.

-- After the deepin team has passed the test, the app will be put on the [Linglong Web Store](https://store.linglong.space).
+- After the app test passed, it will be put on the [Linglong Web Store](https://store.linglong.space).